Alfred Kreymborg: 1920s

 Kreymborg continued to edit Others somewhat erratically until 1919; he then in June 1921 sailed to Europe to act as co-editor of Broom, An International Magazine of the Arts (along with Harold Loeb).
 Contributors included Malcolm Cowley, E. E. Cummings, Amy Lowell and Walter de la Mare.
 The magazine lost money.
 Kreymborg soon resigned and the magazine ceased publication in 1924.
 An ironic anecdote on the status of modernism: Kreymborg arranged for an aspiring artist Fernand Léger to create the artwork for the cover of volume 2, number 4 of Broom.
 When Broom ceased publication, the original painting was left behind for its next tenants.
 Original works by Léger from that time period have sold for several million dollars.

 Kreymborg's poems appeared in The Dial in 1923.

 In the summer of 1925, Kreymborg was staying in Lake George Village, and happened to meet Paul Rosenfeld who was staying with Stieglitz.
 In one late night discussion Kreymborg and Rosenfeld lamented the disappearance of various literary magazines, including Broom.
 Another neighbor, Samuel Ornitz appeared and offered financial backing for an annual book of new writing.
 Thus Kreymborg and Rosenfeld founded American Caravan, which was to be edited by Lewis Mumford and Van Wyck Brooks.
 The Second American Caravan, was edited by Kreymborg, Mumford, and Rosenfeld; it was reviewed the December 1928 issue of The Dial.

 1925 also saw the publication of his autobiography Troubadour, in which he refers to himself in the third person by the nicknames "Ollie" and "Krimmie".
-Among other things, the book narrate Kreymborg's courtship of and marriage to Gertrude Lord ("Christine") and their amicable separation one year later on account of Gertrude's attachment to the American artist Carl Schmitt ("Charles").
+Among other things, the book narrates Kreymborg's courtship of and marriage to Gertrude Lord ("Christine") and their amicable separation one year later on account of Gertrude's attachment to the American artist Carl Schmitt ("Charles").
 (His play "The Silent Waiter," loosely based on his first marriage, was performed by NYC's Metropolitan Playhouse in a virtual livestreamed production on March 13, 2021, with commentary.)
 It also tells of his second marriage to Dorothy ("Dot") Bloom.

 In 1929, Random House chose him to be one of the poets to appear in The Poetry Quartos, proposed by Paul Johnston.
-Kreymborg contributed the poem, "Body and Stone."
+Kreymborg contributed the poem "Body and Stone."
 He also contributed a short story to The Prose Quartos, published by Random House in 1930.